-Schedule Two of the Act details the duties that must be observed by Directors of the Corporation.
+Part 5 Division 2 of the GTE Act details the duties that must be observed by Directors of the Corporation.
 These duties are similar to the duties imposed on Directors of public listed companies.

-Directors have the same fiduciary relationship with the Corporation and have the same duties to the Corporation (to act with loyalty and in good faith) as Directors of a company under the Corporations Act 2001 (Cth).
-These duties are enforceable only by the Minister for Water.
+Directors have the same fiduciary relationship with the Corporation and have the same duties to the Corporation (to act with loyalty and in good faith in advancing the public purpose of the Corporation) as Directors of a company under the Corporations Act 2001 (Cth).